Athol Shmith: Personal life

-Athol Shmith was urbane, charming and witty and also madcap.
-Less concerned with the gravitas of his many celebrity sitters as moral exemplars, his pictures celebrated their elan, style and creative spirit.
-He was fascinated with his subjects rather than in awe of them, and in fact married three fashion models whose elegance and poise he portrayed.
+Athol Shmith was said to be urbane, charming and witty and also madcap and less concerned with the gravitas of his many celebrity sitters as moral exemplars, his pictures instead celebrating their elan, style and creative spirit.
+He's described as being fascinated with his subjects rather than in awe of them, and married three of his fashion models subjects.

 On 9 November 1939, Shmith married Yvonne Pearl Slater.
 The couple divorced in 1948.

 From 1948 to 1958, he was married to fashion model 'Bambi' (Patricia Tuckwell, sister of Barry Tuckwell and future wife of Lord Harewood, 1st cousin to Queen Elizabeth II).
 They were married on 7 July 1948 in Melbourne.
 Their son Michael Shmith, a senior writer with The Age newspaper, now retired, was born on the first anniversary of their marriage, 7 July 1949, and his son Sam follows in his grandfather's footsteps as a photographer.
 The couple divorced in 1958.

 Shmith's third wife was divorcée Paule Grant Hay (née Paulus), a former mannequin for Christian Dior in Paris.
 They married in 1967.